daattali/beautiful-jekyll/_posts/2024-05-21-Enterprise Management of C:\Temp Directory via Intune.md

 $acl | Set-Acl "C:\Temp"
 ~~~
 ###  Setting Up a Scheduled Task
-Finally, the script sets up a scheduled task that deletes the contents of the C:\Temp2 directory at startup.
+Finally, the script sets up a scheduled task that deletes the contents of the C:\Temp directory at startup.
 It does this by defining an action, a trigger, and a principal for the task, and then registering the task:

 ~~~
 $Action = New-ScheduledTaskAction -Execute "PowerShell.exe" -Argument "Get-ChildItem -Path 'C:\Temp' -Recurse | Remove-Item -Force -Recurse"